cachelot/cachelot/readme.md

 * * *

 ## How To Build ##
-Currently, Windows build is broken.
-Cachelot proved to work on Linux and Mac OS (probably on BSD too)
+Cachelot proved to work on Linux, Mac OS and  BSD Family Upcoming Windows build.

 ### Prerequisites ###